 While we’re on the subject of multimedia types of content marketing, don’t be afraid to leverage video in your B2B marketing strategy.
 The exponential growth of platforms like YouTube, Instagram and TikTok has given added credence to the value of video content.

 You can think of videos like another version of your blog, creating informative content with explanations of your products or services, how to guides and customer testimonials.
 These can then be shared on social media or embedded into blog posts and email newsletters to increase your audience engagement.

 Moving back to the written word for a moment, white papers can also be an effective part of a B2B content marketing plan.
 But what exactly are white papers?

 Essentially, they are written reports which go into detail about a specific service or product you offer, or to summarise research findings.
 White papers can be sent to customers to help them further understand what you offer or to keep them up to date with new data that’s relevant to them.
 Like eBooks, they can also be added to your website as gated content to boost your mailing list.

 Much the same as webinars and videos, podcasts are another innovative way to reach a wider audience.
 They’re not for everyone, but more and more brands are turning to business podcasts as a useful outreach tool.
 In particular, they’re great for building authority as a thought leader, which is key for service-based businesses.

 How can Rapport Digital help?

 As you can see, there are a plethora of options when it comes to picking the best types of content marketing for your B2B business.
 But choosing which ones to go for doesn’t have to be overwhelming.

-As an experienced content marketing agency, Rapport Digital can help develop a strategy that fits your audience and goals.
+As an experienced content marketing agency for accountants and accounting firms, Rapport Digital can help develop a strategy that fits your audience and goals.
 We can also design white papers, eBooks, newsletters and more, so you can wow your current customers and start reaching a whole lot more!